Circe by Madeline Miller – The Life and Times of an Exiled Nymph | Rite of Fancy Book Review

 I was completely engrossed from beginning to end.
 Miller’s lyrical prose captures both the cruelty and the beauty of the gods while giving Circe’s isolation and courage a modern emotional weight.
 It’s one of those rare retellings that feels both ancient and fresh, a reminder that even myths about immortals still speak to our most human truths.

-The Greek pantheon’s drama and arrogance are on full display here — but Circe’s voice cuts through the divine chaos with compassion, defiance, and hard-earned wisdom.
+The Greek pantheon’s drama and arrogance are on full display here, but Circe’s voice cuts through the divine chaos with compassion, defiance, and hard-earned wisdom.
 It’s an unforgettable read, full of magic and meaning.

-a.d. elliott is a wanderer, photographer, and storyteller living in Salem, Virginia.
+a.d. elliott is a wanderer, photographer, and storyteller traveling through life

 Comments